rushilswork/LCOG/README.md

-  --max-modules INT       Max modules sent to LLM  [default: 50] --skip-llm              Run stages 1-3 only, no LLM --serve                 Run mkdocs serve after generation
+  --max-modules INT       Max modules sent to LLM  [default: 50] --skip-llm              Run stages 1-3 only, no LLM --serve                 Run mkdocs serve after generation --workers INT           Parallel workers for file parsing  [default: auto]
 ```

+`--workers` defaults to `min(8, cpu_count)`.
+Increase on machines with more cores; reduce if memory is limited on very large repos.

 **Providers**